Style and Design

 There are some good options available for the Vista: a choice of three sizes, an installation option, loglap upgrade, some good added security features, a shelf kit, window boxes and a selection of preservative and decorative finishes for DIY application.
 These allow you to customise your summerhouse to your requirements and keep its contents safe and secure.

 Looking at other similar corner summerhouses on the market at the time of review, we think the Vista has some distinct advantages over models such as the Standard 7x7 and 8x8 by virtue of its thick wooden floor and roof and toughened glazing - the Standard summerhouses feature thin 9mm solid sheet osb and styrene windows.
 Even the Premier 7x7 and 8x8 can't beat the Vista's toughened windows or the 28 x 44mm framing.
-If you must look for alternatives, we think the summerhouses that give the Vista a run for its money are probably the Larkspur, with its heavy duty framing or the pressure treated, all wood Arlington.
+If you must look for alternatives, we think the summerhouse that gives the Vista a run for its money is probably the Larkspur, with its heavy duty framing.
 BillyOh's Picton is a good budget alternative as well if you purchase the wooden floor upgrade.

 When all's said and done we see the Tiger Vista as a solid, reliable model which you should be able to get at a reasonable price (see our price guide above) and which, properly installed and looked after, should pretty much last as long as you need it to.
 Yes, there are one or two minor quibbles with nail substitution and window beading but customer satisfaction is looking excellent so far and we can't see any good reason not to award the Tiger Vista the full five stars.
 And if your budget will stretch that far you might want to think about upgrading to the Vista's loglap finish.
 It does tend to hike the price up but it will increase the strength and durability of the building even further - and the loglap looks superb!